 The Scottish connection should now be explored.
 "Gilbert Wichtmann was rector of Lyne in 1527, and John Wychtman rendered to Exchequer the accounts of the burgh of Peebles in 1563.
 Thomas Vychtman was witness in Perthshire, 1547, John Waichtman appears in Melrose, 1606. "

 Early History of the Witeham family

-Another 203 words (14 lines of text) covering the years 1688, 1716, 1566, 1612 and are included under the topic Early Witeham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Witeham research.
+Another 109 words (8 lines of text) covering the years 1631, 1688, 1716, 1566, 1612, 1544 and are included under the topic Early Witeham History in all our PDF Extended History products and printed products wherever possible.

 Witeham Spelling Variations